Dr. Brad Rosenfield received his bachelor's degree from Temple University and graduated

 and post-graduate training at the University of Pennsylvania's Adult ADHD Treatment

 and Research Program of the Center for Cognitive Therapy.

 Dr. Rosenfield has been active in the field of cognitive therapy and behavior modification

 as a teacher, researcher, writer, and clinician.
-He is an assistant professor and
+He is the practicum coordinator and

 a number of peer-reviewed journal articles and book chapters and has served as a coeditor